JosephMeli/SD-Card-Ripper/README.md

  * -u: calls unmount function from unmount_clean.sh
  * -x: calls the clean function from unmount_clean.sh
  * -ux or -xu: calls the unmount and clean function from unmount_clean.sh
+ * -h : for this list of commands in the terminal

+ ** Note you dont need a file path only when using the -h flag **

 ###Functions: